-- 3.10 It is important to note that the historical sales figures also represent only the residual demand for land-based primary aggregates, since the overall demand was also satisfied, in part, by supplies from secondary, recycled and marine aggregate sources, as well as by small amounts of imports from primary aggregate sources in England. - 3.11 By default, therefore, using historical sales data as a basis for estimating future demand assumes that the supply of secondary, recycled and marine aggregates will continue as before (with different levels of contribution from each source in each of the various MPAs).
+- 3.9 The historical sales figures presented above effectively represent the demand that has been placed upon each MPA, in terms of aggregates required within those areas and elsewhere, including exports between the two Regions and to England.
+Further observations relating to the geographical variations indicated by the sales figures are given in each of the Regional Appendices. - 3.10 It is important to note that the historical sales figures also represent only the residual demand for land-based primary aggregates, since the overall demand was also satisfied, to varying degrees, by supplies from secondary, recycled and marine aggregate sources, as well as by small amounts of imports from primary aggregate sources in England. - 3.11 By default, therefore, using historical sales data as a basis for estimating future demand assumes that the supply of secondary, recycled and marine aggregates will continue as before (with different levels of contribution from each source in each of the various MPAs).
 It also assumes that the factors influencing the overall scale of construction activity will remain broadly unchanged. - 3.12 In practice, however, these assumptions may be incorrect and adjustments may therefore need to be made in order to reflect changes in any of these factors which are considered likely to affect actual demand in future years.
 These are examined below.